Smittysports/BrianRobotics/README.md

 cd 1721-ReefScape
 ```

+To show if the repository was cloned with http or ssh, type:
+git remote show origin

 #### Note on ssh

 You're welcome to use ssh if you have that setup.
 But the school blocks ssh traffic on the normal port